PetterJohanssonTilia/project-2/README.md

   <img src="./assets/readme/images/gallery.png" alt="Gallery Images">
 </div>

-- A gallery page to display all the images
+- All the objects images are found on <a href="https://pixabay.com/">pixabay</a>
-- For people to feel more engaged the pictures are presented as a collage allowing the users to "find" new and fun picture.
+- I've chosen these pictures because they're all 2d vector graphics and match easily
-- By having them displayed as a collage while also allowing users to upload photos by sending in an email the user won't be able to see all the photos and therefor encourages the user to visit the site often to not miss anything.
+- The bubble picture is drawn by me

 ### Styling

-- For this project I used flexbox to make it more responsive and for it's ease of use.
-Instead of tables, grids and floats.
+- For this project I used grid to more easily put all the different elements in their correct places
-- I used a has function for the "anger scale" buttons to indicate they've been selected.
+- I used animations to make the simple style look more interesting while playing

 ---